dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/REPORTIFIED_RESULTSLIST_FIX_2025_01_19.md

 ### Testing
 1. ?
 Configure automation sequence with `Reportify` module
 2. ?
-Run the automation ¡æ toggle button turns ON
+Run the automation ï¿½ï¿½ toggle button turns ON
 3. ?
-Run automation again ¡æ toggle stays ON (no flicker)
+Run automation again ï¿½ï¿½ toggle stays ON (no flicker)
 4. ?
-Click toggle manually OFF ¡æ works
+Click toggle manually OFF ï¿½ï¿½ works
 5. ?
-Run automation ¡æ toggle turns ON again
+Run automation ï¿½ï¿½ toggle turns ON again
 6. ?
-Click toggle manually ON (when already ON) ¡æ no issues
+Click toggle manually ON (when already ON) ï¿½ï¿½ no issues

 ---